Sim2Team/Optimum-Alfred-Bot/README.md

 - [x] `JavaScript <JavaScript Code>` / `JS <JavaScript Code>` - Runs JavaScript code.
 Only usable for developers.
 - [x] `Reload <Command>` - Reloads a command.
 Only usable for developers.
 - [x] `Sim2Editor [command]` / `S2Editor [command]` - Some commands related to [Sim2Editor](https://supersaiyajinstackz.github.io/Sim2Editor/).
+- [x] `Structures [command]` - Links to some structure related things of the Sims2Research Repository.
+- [x] `Research [command]` - Links to some research related things of the Sims2Research Repository.

 ## Credits
 ### Main Developers